erdemhalil/DIT355-Documentation/README.md

 Used between the client (front-end) and the remaining components of the distributed system.
 - Publish/Subscribe:
 For communication between the User Interface and the Interpreter component which will transform the data that comes through MQTT into HTTP requests and vice versa.
+- Event-driven with event broker
+We also chose the event-driven architecture style with an event broker because It is best suited for using with MQTT whilst having multiple components.
+The Interpreter and MQTT server will act as our system’s coordinator, sorting out requests from different front-end components and sending them to the corresponding backend components and middleware.

 #### Architectural Drivers
 - Scalability: